stefanpejcic/dev.openpanel.com/docs/cli/index.md

 # OpenCLI
-OpenPanel leverages OpenCLI, a robust tool powered by multiple Python scripts, designed to facilitate administrators in performing maintenance tasks and automating processes within the terminal environment.
+OpenPanel uses OpenCLI, a command line interface designed for administrators to manage server from the terminal.

 ## Understanding OpenCLI

 Upon installing OpenPanel, the system generates the executable file `/usr/bin/local/opencli`.
-This file is dedicated to executing the Python script located at `/usr/local/admin/scripts/opencli.py`, forwarding any command-line arguments received to it.

-For instance, executing the command `opencli user-list` triggers the following process:

-The executable `/usr/bin/local/opencli` activates the script `/usr/local/admin/scripts/opencli.py`, passing along the 'user-list' arguments.
-The `opencli.py` script then identifies 'user' as the directory to search for the list.py file.
-It subsequently imports the main function from `/usr/local/admin/scripts/user/list.py` into the `opencli.py` script for execution.
+This file will make all commands from `/usr/local/admin/scripts/` available.

 ## Autocomplete